 Our method is scale specific.
 We fix s so that the length of $B{x,y,s,\alpha}$ (e.g., 17 pixels) is fixed.
 We can learn templates at multiple scales and then combine them.

+Wavelet expansion with perturbations.
 The active basis model is a composition of strokes that are perturbable: